- History shows some interesting insights as to complex methods.

 - Consensus forecasting is where the majority of the opportunities lie to improve the forecast (versus statistical methods).

 - Sales forecasting improves forecast accuracy because sales are “closest to the customer,” aka the more people that are involved in the forecasting process, the better the forecast will be.

 The reason for the first and second myths was first given life was solely based on the incentives of software companies and consultants to sell.

 Who Promoted These Myths?

-Generally, it would be very difficult to find a consulting company that would provide the real story on these myths.
-Consulting companies have become so software-centric that they are normally partners with a software vendor, and simply repeat what the software vendor says.
-And most consulting companies are aligned with the largest software vendors, which normally have acquired their applications or built their applications without having many people that understand forecasting.
+Generally, it would be tough to find a consulting company that would provide the real story on these myths.
+Consulting companies have become so software-centric that they usually are partners with a software vendor, and repeat what the software vendor says.
+And most consulting companies are aligned with the largest software vendors, which generally have acquired their applications or built their applications without having many people that understand forecasting.
 Furthermore, marketing rules supreme at these vendors, so the people most experienced in forecasting don’t set the messaging.

 Why These Myths Exist